joedf/Webapp.ahk/README.md

 - The `protocol` option is for filtering URL prefixes such as whether to run a function when a link like `app://msgbox/hello` is clicked.
 - The `protocol_call` option is the name of the function in your AutoHotkey that will run in these cases.
 It defaults to `app_call()` if none is specified.
 - The `NavComplete_call` option is the name of the function in your AutoHotkey that will run when a page is finished loading.
 Its first argument is the new page's URL.
 It defaults to `app_page()` if none is specified.
+- The 'Nav_sounds" parameter (boolean) is optional.
+If left unspecified, it defaults to false.
+The Navigation sounds correspond to the sounds made by IE during navigation such as the infamous "click" sound.

 Note: For example, if `protocol` is set to `myapp` and a `myapp://test/1234` link is clicked, the set `protocol_call` function will be called and will receive `test/1234` as its first argument.
 If `protocol` is set to `*`, the set `protocol_call` function will run for **ANY** link clicked and it will receive `myapp://test/1234` (the whole URL) as its first argument.
 This is not recommended for most cases, as links with `href="#"` will also trigger the function (usually unwanted behaviour).

 ## Special thanks
-A special thanks to Coco, VxE, Lexikos, Phatricko and the AutoHotkey community.
+A special thanks to Coco, VxE, Lexikos, Phatricko, MrBubbles and the AutoHotkey community.